brunocbreis/FuPlot/README.md

 ## TODO

 - wrap stuff into a group
+- create scales
+- ability to better configure margin and dimensional properties
 - geom_point for scatter plots
 - geom_col for bar plots
 - GUI for use within Fusion in a plugin-like interface